ricardodanganan/GamePerformanceMonitoring-Dashboard/README.md

 ## Introduction

-The **Game Performance** & **IT Monitoring Dashboard** is my final year IT Management project, developed as part of my 4th-year finals project.
+The **Game Performance** & **IT Monitoring Dashboard** is my final year IT Management project, developed as part of my 4th-year finals.
 This real-time monitoring and optimization tool is designed to enhance gaming performance by providing comprehensive system insights.

-It tracks CPU and GPU usage, temperatures, RAM consumption, disk activity, and network performance, ensuring gamers have a clear view of their system’s health.
+It tracks CPU and GPU usage, temperatures, RAM consumption, disk activity, VRAM usage, and network performance, ensuring gamers have a clear view of their system’s health.
 Equipped with threshold-based alerts, historical performance tracking, and Steam API integration, it helps optimize system resources, detect installed games, and provide tailored recommendations.

-Additionally, I have integrated Grafana monitoring for advanced data visualization and real-time analytics.
-An in-game overlay allows players to monitor system performance without exiting their game.
+Additionally, I have integrated Grafana monitoring for advanced data visualization and real-time analytics, and implemented CSV/JSON data export functionality for deeper analysis.
+An in-game overlay, powered by Electron, allows players to monitor system performance (FPS, usage, temps) without exiting their game.

+The entire dashboard runs as a standalone desktop application via Electron, removing the need to launch it in a browser or rely on localhost, delivering a seamless, app-like experience.

 ---